Yaroster/skoomaDen.me/src/content/blog/Alienation Through Space.md

 In *Serial Experiments Lain*, every thread that connects is also a noose that strangles.
 It is a journey toward total dissolution, where the search for identity clashes with the vastness of a <mark>hyperconnected but empty</mark> world, where each connection drives one further from oneself.

-## I. The City as a Space of Alienation and Identity Confusion
+## The City as a Space of Alienation and Identity Confusion

 ### Urban Drift: Lain Lost in Her Environment